jjziets/vasttools/README.md

 sudo update-grub
 sudo reboot

-#install the nvidia drivers after reboot
+#install the nvidia drivers after reboot. update the url to the latest driver from nvidia website https://www.nvidia.com/download/index.aspx
 bash -c 'apt install build-essential; wget https://us.download.nvidia.com/XFree86/Linux-x86_64/525.89.02/NVIDIA-Linux-x86_64-525.89.02.run; chmod +x NVIDIA-Linux-x86_64-525.89.02.run; ./NVIDIA-Linux-x86_64-525.89.02.run'

-bash -c 'sudo apt-get update; sudo apt-get -y upgrade; sudo apt-get install -y libgtk-3-0; sudo apt-get install -y xinit; sudo apt-get install -y xserver-xorg-core; sudo apt-get remove -y gnome-shell; sudo update-grub; sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration --enable-all-gpus' # this is needed to remove xserver so that clients can run a desktop gui in an continer wothout problems.
+# this is needed to remove xserver so that clients can run a desktop gui in an continer wothout problems.
 It is also needed if one wants to change memory OC and fans speeds.
+bash -c 'sudo apt-get update; sudo apt-get -y upgrade; sudo apt-get install -y libgtk-3-0; sudo apt-get install -y xinit; sudo apt-get install -y xserver-xorg-core; sudo apt-get remove -y gnome-shell; sudo update-grub; sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration --enable-all-gpus'

 #if Ubuntu is installed to a SSD and you plan to have the vast client data stored on a nvme follow the below instructions.
 echo -e "n\n\n\n\n\n\nw\n" | sudo cfdisk /dev/nvme0n1 && sudo mkfs.xfs /dev/nvme0n1p1 # this is one command that will create the xfs partion and write it to the disk /dev/nvme0n1.